csc2018/march-hols/assignments/05-arcade/readme.md

 In the file `assignment.py`, find the line saying `def game_length_opt(a, x, b):` and complete the function using the algorithm described above.
-A template has already been given.escribed above.
 A template has already been given.